ViktorSmkv00/Wine-Production-Management-System/README.md

 ## Description
-The project represents an information system for organizing the production of various types of wine.
-The system is designed to serve administrators, operators (winemakers), and warehouse hosts, providing various functionalities for them.
+Java application with a user-friendly UI desing which helps to serve administrators, operators (winemakers), and warehouse hosts, providing various functionalities for them.

 ## Participants
 - **Administrator**: Primary user responsible for system management and user creation.